 Drag count distinct of Order ID to the Row(s) shelf.

 Sort by Count distinct Order ID, see below.

-From the above results, we can see the number of customers who made 13 orders were seven, however this is tedious as it involves us counting the instances.
-Lets, find more quantifiable way.
+From the above view, we can see the number of customers who made 13 orders were seven, however this is tedious as it involves counting all the instances.
+Lets, find a more quantifiable approach.

 The second method involves use of Tableau LOD to answer our question.
 We'll use FIXED level of detail to compute the number of orders made by each customer.
 See below.